aboyalejandro/data-projects/data_engineering/etl_motherduck_dbt/README.md

 - Building a visitor SCD model with snapshots.

 ![alt text](images/visitor.png)
-Note: screenshots was taken from a dbt cloud implementation for the same model.
+Note: screenshots were taken from a dbt cloud implementation for the same model.

 - Building a full funnel attribution history with all the models.

 ![alt text](images/attribution.png)
-Note: screenshots was taken from a dbt cloud implementation for the same model.
+Note: screenshots were taken from a dbt cloud implementation for the same model.

 # Follow Me On
 Linkedin: https://www.linkedin.com/in/alejandro-aboy/